-This month is Alzheimer’s Awareness month – where we spread awareness and encourage support for those who’ve struggled with the condition.
 Alzheimer’s disease is the most common type of dementia with over 3 million cases a year in the U.S. alone.
-Scientists believe this disease is not attributed to just one cause but by a combination of genetic, lifestyle, and environmental factors.
+Scientists believe this disease is not attributed to just one cause but by a combination of genetic, lifestyle and environment factors.
 This progressive disease destroys normal functions of nerve cells due to disruptions by plaque buildup and tangles in the brain.

-One recent research breakthrough was the potential to inhibit plaque buildup in the brain with the proper use of medicinal cannabis.
+New research identifies the potential to inhibit plaque buildup in the brain with the proper use of medicinal cannabis.
 While there is no cure for Alzheimer’s disease, cannabinoids show neuroprotective traits against symptoms and may eliminate the destruction of cells.
-Scientists discovered the molecular basis of inflammation in the brain, highlighting that THC-like compounds may reduce levels of beta-amyloid proteins, known for causing cell death in neurodegenerative disease.
+Scientists discovered the molecular basis of inflammation in the brain, highlighting that THC-like compounds may reduce levels of beta amyloid proteins, known for causing cell death in neurodegenerative disease.
 (Alzheimers.net)

-In conclusion, premium cannabinoids may help prevent the buildup of toxic proteins in the brain, lessen inflammation associated with tangles and prevent cell death while also stimulating the growth of neural tissue.
-While results may vary for individuals, CBD exists as a viable way to potentially help slow the progression of Alzheimer’s
+In conclusion, premium cannabinoids may help prevent the buildup of toxic proteins in the brain, lessen inflammation associated with tangles and prevent cell death while also stimulating growth of neural tissue.